leshill/nordicruby/mongodb/mongodb.md

 # What is MongoDB?

-* richer than a key-value store
-* horizontally scalable
-* flexible and dynamic

-!SLIDE bullets incremental

-# What is MongoDB?

 * '...the best features of key/value stores, document databases and relational databases in one.' &#8212; @jnunemaker
 * 'MongoDB is MySQL on meth' &#8212; @modetojoy